SV-ROS/intro_to_ros/README.md

         cd ~/catkin_ws
         catkin_make

-1. On Raspberry Pi, update bashrc to include the setup for neato.
+1. On Raspberry Pi, update .bashrc to include the setup for neato.
+Make the following changes and save the file. (cmd+o, cmd+x)

         nano ~/.bashrc